-As a child, you may’ve come to identify with certain negative messages.
+As a child, you may have come to identify with certain negative messages.
 For example, if your trauma involved abuse, you may have come to believe that you were worthless or disposable.
-It is likely that today that manifests as low confidence, poor self-esteem or perfectionism.
+It is likely that today that manifests as low confidence, poor self-esteem, or perfectionism.

 Trusting others.
 Trusting new environments.
 Trusting yourself.
 All of it may be difficult, if you experienced betrayal by those who should have protected you, or survived a shocking disruption to your secure world as a child.
 Forming and sustaining lasting connections may be very difficult.
 You may find that you’ve become a personality chameleon, changing your behavior to fit the people you’re with– fearing new people couldn’t possibly like you the way you are.
 You may be frustrated by an inability to connect with others emotionally or how to function in a relationship.

-Work with a professional therapist can be invaluable in helping you peel back the layers to determine what may be worked on separately, and what can be resolved simultaneously, for most effective healing and relief.
+Working with a professional therapist can be invaluable in helping you peel back the layers to determine what may be worked on separately, and what can be resolved simultaneously, for the most effective healing and relief.